DAOmasons/RuleBook/about/voting.md

 | 5     | 1600  | Vote, Publish a Thoughtful Editorial (text or video), Exceptional Review           |
 | -5    | -1600 | Fail to Vote                                                                       |

-- At the end of Round 2, this Warp will be added to voter totals.
+- At the end of Round 2, this WARP will be added to voter totals.
 - All bonuses are subject to Facilitator view for quality and to prevent sybil, spoofing, etc.
-- Individual voting totals are relative and may be prorated to keep total Warp airdrop at 100,000 Warp or similar.
+- Individual voting totals are relative and may be prorated to keep total WARP airdrop at 100,000 WARP or similar.

 ## Activity Rewards for Round 2